-Anxiety causes many symptoms that mimic those of illnesses, and one such symptom is a sore throat.
+Anxiety can cause many symptoms that mimic other illnesses, and one such symptom is a sore throat.
 Sore throats are usually a warning sign of an illness, which is why any and all sore throats should be checked out by a doctor just in case.
 But they may also be a secondary symptom of anxiety, and the natural reaction that people have to anxiety disorders.

 Sore Throat is a Secondary Anxiety Symptom

 Many people report that their anxiety directly causes a sore throat.
 This is possible, but fairly rare.
 Sore throat is better described as a "secondary" anxiety symptom.
 Secondary symptoms are physical issues that occur because of another anxiety symptom, not because of the initial anxiety.

 But the best way to understand an anxiety sore throat is to recognize that some anxiety symptoms cause responses that lead to new symptoms.
 For example:

 - Mouth Breathing Many people find that when they have anxiety, they become more prone to taking deep breaths through their mouths in an attempt to get more air.
 This can dry out the throat, and lead to the feeling of having a sore throat.

 - Coughing Similarly, many people develop anxious coughing as a result of their anxiety.
 The coughing is the primary anxiety symptom, but too much coughing can hurt the throat, which in turn leads to a sore throat as a secondary anxiety symptom.